InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/secure-innersource.md

     - access from new accounts or new devices
     - downloading source code from new devices
     - downloading a great amount of source code in the monitoring period.

+### Split out the 'secret sauce' into separate repos

+Separate highly specific, differentiating code (the 'secret sauce') from code that is considered commodity in the company (e.g. infrastructure, platform, and UI components).
+By placing them in separate repositories, you increase your chances of offering the commodity code as SHARED repos, while the 'secret sauce' may stay CLOSED.

 ### Prevent sensitive information in shared repositories